austanss/skylight/README.md

 According to [dictionary.com](https://www.dictionary.com/browse/skylight#), a "skylight" is:
 > an opening in a roof or ceiling, fitted with glass, for admitting daylight.

-Skylight is an operating system that is uniquely modeled, and aims to be cleaner (like a window) and more efficient.
+Skylight is an operating system that is uniquely modeled, and aims to have clean, transparent, and clear code (like a window) and more efficient.

 ### **License**
 As of June 18th, 2022, I have updated the license on this repository to the MIT license.
 However, any commits prior to commit `47912c3` still fall under the CC0 license applied at the time.

-More information on the terms of the MIT license, see [LICENSE](LICENSE).
+For more information on the terms of the MIT license, see [LICENSE](LICENSE).

 ### **Building**
-Skylight uses Linux software to compile, therefore any build process must take place under native Linux or Windows' subsystem for Linux.
+Skylight uses Linux software to compile, therefore any build process must take place under native Linux, emulated Linux, or the Windows Subsystem for Linux.

 Additionally, you require these packages:
 ```